 - Oculus Touch support, as well as Xbox360 controller, Headset steering, and (if you're desperate) keyboard control.

 - An experimental Autopilot, which can hold a glide pitch, level the wings, hold your altitude and (try to) avoid terrain, and fly to the map centre.
 It will also point you in the right direction if you leave the map area.
 This is enabled by default when starting airborne, and through the in-game menu.

 - Thermal and ridge soaring, with configurable wind direction and speed.
 Most start points and wind directions should be soarable, but this isn't guaranteed!

 - Three species of eagle.
 Differences are purely cosmetic at the moment.
-We have the White Tailed Sea Eagle (this bird only in the demo version), Bald Eagle and Harpy Eagle.
+We have the Golden Eagle, Bald Eagle and Harpy Eagle.